Arrange a Viewing

 Inspect fire safety equipment and check smoke alarms.
 We also recommend opening and closing windows and doors to identify any damages.
 If there are appliances in the apartment, turn them on to identify potential problems.
 You should also inspect walls and floors, with a key focus on linoleum, carpet, hardwood, tiles, and drywall.

 In most cases, the landlord takes note of damages for repair before a new tenant occupies their unit.
 Remember to take pictures of any problems using a quality camera.
-Show the problems to your potential landlord so they can take care of ths issues prior to you moving in.
+Show the problems to your potential landlord so they can take care of these issues prior to you moving in.
 With that said, if the needed repairs are not addressed, avoid moving into the apartment.

 Reduce Rental Expenses and Costs